The offence of possess prohibited drug is found in section 10 of the Drug Misuse and Trafficking Act 1985 NSW, which states:

 Section 9(1)(a) conditional release order with conviction

-If the Court decides that a fine is the most appropriate penalty, the court is required to consider the offenders current financial situation and their ability to pay the specified amount.
-A court cannot impose a fine without recording a conviction.
+If the Court decides that a fine is the most appropriate sentence, the court is required to consider the persons current financial situation and their ability to pay a fine.

-Other sentences that the Court may impose
+Other sentences that the Court can impose for drug possession

 In more serious cases of offending or repeat offending the Court may consider imposing harsher forms of punishment including Community service orders (CSO), Intensive Corrections Orders and in the worst case a term of imprisonment.